-Drag and drop the first split module onto the workspace.
+Now drag and drop the first split module onto the workspace.
 Connect this to the project columns module and set the ‘fraction of rows in the first output dataset’ field to 0.8 (80%).

-Set the “Stratified Split” option to True and set the stratification key column to all labels
+Set the “Stratified Split” option to True and set the stratification key column to all labels in this dialog box: